deargle/deargle.github.io/vita.md

 In four years:
 - Taught 4 unique courses
 - Taught at 3000, 4000 (including honors students), and 5000 (graduate, including MBAs) levels
-- Got reported to the dean 4 times (a new school record)

 __Courses:__